morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Recent changes:

+- 2023-05-03 - checked and updated adapter links and prices.
 - 2023-04-28 - added EDUP EP-AC1651 (AC600) to rtl8811cu chipset section.
 - 2023-04-10 - added BrosTrend AC3L (AC1200) to rtl8812bu chipset section.
 - 2023-03-05 - deleted some old adapters that were overpriced.